 Insulatard led to a decrease in the level of HbA1c, indicating that blood sugar levels had been controlled to a similar level to that seen with other human insulins.
 Insulatard was effective for both type 1 and type 2 diabetes, and when using a standard injection or one of the pre-filled pens.

 - What is the risk associated with Insulatard?

 The most common side effect with Insulatard (seen in more than 1 patient in 10) is hypoglycaemia (low blood glucose levels).
-For the full list of all side effects reported with Insulatard, see the package leaflet.
+For the full list of all side effects and restrictions, see the package leaflet.